mohanenm/ad-sentiment/README.md

 ## Tweet Sentiment

-#### An app for seeing the sentiment of twitter posts pertinent to your company during a certain time period
+#### What is the sentiment about your company on twitter?
+Find out with here!!!